 True crime stories are perfectly suited for podcast series for a number of reasons.

-For one, podcasts are at their best when they're going in deep on a given topic, and true crime stories are often just that - expertly researched, filled to the brim with grisly details, and often come with their own twists and turns.
+For one, podcasts are at their best when they're going in deep on a given topic, and true crime stories are often doing just that - expertly researched, filled to the brim with grisly details, and often with their own twists and turns.

 While 'Serial' is undoubtedly the touchstone for true crime podcasts, there's been thousands more in its wake - including a good few Irish ones, for that matter.

 Here's a selection of some of the best true crime podcasts available right now.
 For the serialised podcasts, we'll hold off recommending an individual episode because it's better to listen to it all in one go.

 Although it may veer in some parts into politics and away from true crime - particularly the most recent season, which followed former KKK Grand Wizard David Duke's path to "respectability" - there's a lot to like about 'Slow Burn'.
 Each season covers in methodical detail - without being boring - a crime or controversy and goes beyond the simple headlines.
 Season 1 and 2 covers Richard Nixon's fall from the White House and the Monica Lewinsky scandal, while Season 3 investigates the murders of Tupac Shakur and Notorious BIG, and how their deaths significantly impacted popular culture and music for years afterward.

 In 2003, Elizabeth Holmes dropped out of Stanford University and formed Theranos, a medical technology company that claimed it could cut the time and the effort it took to achieve accurate blood tests.
 Holmes eventually became the world's youngest self-made billionare in the process.
 Yet, everything about Theranos was based on a lie and somehow it managed to survive for 15 years before Holmes was found out and charged with fraud.
 'The Dropout' covers the bizarre story with interviews from people who saw it all and reveals how it all happened.